 - Bonus, incentives, or arrears

-Other income heads — add these too:
+Other income heads add to this too:

 - Interest on fixed deposits and recurring deposits (taxable in full)